FreddyFunk/exposure-render/README.md

 VTK7_BUILD_ROOT = {Path to build folder of VTK 7.1.1}

-So assuming that my freeglut build folder is in E:/freeglut3/build_vs2015_x64, QT5 is installed in E:/Qt/Qt5.8.0_x64 , VTK build folder is E:\VTK-7.1.1\Build_VS2015_x64 and VTK root folder is E:\VTK-7.1.1, then the environment variables will be set as follows:
+So assuming that my QT5 library is installed in E:/Qt/Qt5.8.0_x64 , VTK build folder is E:\VTK-7.1.1\Build_VS2015_x64 and VTK root folder is E:\VTK-7.1.1, then the environment variables will be set as follows:

-FREEGLUT3_BUILD_ROOT = E:/freeglut-3.0.0/Build_VS2015_x64

 QT5_ROOT = E:/Qt/Qt5.8.0_x64/5.8